 A promising sector

-“We are very happy to have finished the research phase and to move on to the development of the first prototype (…) It is essential to use current and verified technology whenever possible.
-We will start with an operational aircraft and maintain the minimum certification for as long as possible, so that they can modify the aircraft they already own rather than ac "
+"We are very happy to have finished the research phase and to move on to the development of the first prototype (...)
+It is essential to employ current and verified technology whenever possible.
+We will start with an operational aircraft and maintain the minimum certification as long as possible. as long as possible, so that they can modify the planes they already own rather than ac "

 Plus: The Australian start-up's hydrogen-powered aircraft engines will allow the aircraft to use virtually all existing licenses.

 I am not surprised that Aviation H2 is preparing to raise cash by launching a fundraising campaign.
 The goal is within his reach, without money the prototype by 2023 would be a pipe dream: I believe they will not have the slightest difficulty in finding them.